isomerpages/moe-beaconpri/_beacon-experiential-learning/Special Programmes/Makerspace @ Beacon.md

 Makerspace@Beacon was established for students to bring their ideas to life.

-With an emphasis on&nbsp;**Problem Solving**&nbsp;and&nbsp;**Experiential Learning**, teachers serve as facilitators for learning, guiding students as they pick up new skills, while bringing their ideas to realisation.
+With an emphasis on **Problem Solving** ;and **Experiential Learning**, teachers serve as facilitators for learning, guiding students as they pick up new skills, while bringing their ideas to realisation.

-Using Future&nbsp;**Problem Solving (FPS)**&nbsp;and&nbsp;**Design Think (DT)**&nbsp;as the guiding principles, students learn to Empathise with an area of concern, Define a specific challenge to tackle, Ideate for solutions, build a prototype and to test if their solutions work.
+Using Future **Problem Solving (FPS)** and **Design Think (DT)** as the guiding principles, students learn to Empathise with an area of concern, Define a specific challenge to tackle, Ideate for solutions, build a prototype and to test if their solutions work.

 <img style="width:100%" src="/images/abt-ee01.jpeg">
 <br><br>